 Hiring managers don’t want to see candidates describe themselves as “hard workers.”
 It’s a quality everyone says they have, but is so vague it tells you little about their actual skills.
 Instead, highlight a time when you took the initiative and put in the extra hours at work to finish something.

 You can use these action verbs to demonstrate you’re a hard worker:

 Again, this buzzword tells hiring managers nothing about your strengths.
 Don’t just say that you’re results-driven, use real-life examples of your achievements to demonstrate how you get results.

-Now that you know the best words to use in a resume (and words to not use), it’s time to polish your application and apply for jobs.
+Now that you know the best words to use in a resume (and words to not use), it’s time to polish up your application and apply for jobs.

 But before you start writing, consider downloading a free, professional resume template from our site to save you some time and help make sure your application is a success.